gracemorganmaxwell/JS-Calculator/ReadMe.md

-# Calculator
+# JS-Calculator

 Welcome to the Calculator project!
 This project is a simple calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and addition.
+I first created this Calculator project back in 2021.
+I've come back to it and given it a spruce-up by making the JS code more tider and adding in Jest Unit Testing.

 # How to use the Calculator